dan-murillo/CryptoClustering/README.md

 The data were prepared for the analysis, and the following method was run twice:
 - Creating a ```Pandas``` DataFrame with the data to be analysed, finding the best value for 'k', clustering the cryptocurrencies with the K-means component of ```Sci-kit Learn```, and plotting the results with ```hvPlot```.

-It was run twice because two different datasets were used: first, the original dataset, and second, the same dataset, but optimised with a PCA analysis.
+It was run twice because two different datasets were used: first, the original dataset, and second, the same dataset, but optimised with a principal compenent analysis (PCA).

 ## Q&As